ZeusPod/ZeusPod/README.md

 - 👀 I’m interested in learn more and more about Python programming
 - 🌱 I’m currently learning Python , HTML , Css , JS , and some Python
       Frameworks as Flask and Django
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate any open source project
-- 📫 How to reach me ...
+- 📫 How to reach me ... josseluism@gmail.com

 <!---
 ZeusPod/ZeusPod is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.